Import Conventions

 // Render pipeline internals

-import { outputPhase, createOutputPhase } from "@silvery/term/pipeline"
+import { outputPhase, createOutputPhase } from "@silvery/ag-term/pipeline"

 // Diagnostic toolbelt (withDiagnostics, VirtualTerminal, buffer comparison)